AideenM12/MotherFolklore-MS3/README.md

 - [Popper.js](https://popper.js.org/)
     - Certain bootstrap responsive elements require Popper.js in order to function correctly.
 - [Balsamiq](https://balsamiq.com/)
-    - The wireframes for this project were created using Balsamiq.
+    - The wireframes and sitemap for this project were created using Balsamiq.
 - [FreePik](https://www.freepik.com/)
     - All of the vectors used in this project were found on Freepik.
 - [Freeformatter- CSS beautifier](https://www.freeformatter.com/css-beautifier.html)